evanaze/evanazevedo.com/content/post/ds-transition-wk1/index.md

 3. Join competitions and engage on Kaggle, an online data science community.
 1 - 3 months.
 4. Create projects on Github to showcase my skills.
 1 - 3 months.
 5. Prepare for interviews.
 1 - 2 months.

+I'm mostly done with step 1, and have already started to review concepts from statistics that I think will be most relevant for data science and machine learning.
+More information on that will be coming soon in my next blog post.

+## Conclusion

+If you would like to keep up with my journey I you can enter your email below to subscribe.
+I'm planning to send out weekly updates on Sundays with my progress from the previous week.
+If not, that's totally cool too.
+I believe my odds of success are higher just by virtue of putting this out on the web and telling people about it, and who knows - maybe somebody else could use this information as well!

 <form
   action="https://formspree.io/f/xwkadlba"